Cohomology of Hom-associative algebras in Loday-Pirashvili category with applications: Representation and Cohomology

 \section{Representation and Cohomology}

-In the following of this paper, we always assume our Hom-Leibniz algebras to be multiplicative left Hom-Leibniz algebras unless otherwise stated.
-All the results will hold for right Hom-Leibniz algebras so we only consider the left one.
-In this section, the representation and cohomology theory of a Hom-Leibniz algebra in $\LM$ are given. \begin{defi} Let $(M,\g, f)$ be a Hom-Leibniz algebra in $\LM$.
-A bimodule of $(M,\g,f)$ is an object $(V,W,\varphi)$ in $\LM$ such that the following conditions are satisfied:
+In this section, the representation and cohomology theory of a Hom-associative algebra in $\LM$ are given. \begin{defi} Let $(M,\g, f)$ be a Hom-associative algebra in $\LM$.
+A bimodule of $(M,\g, f)$ is an object $(V,W,\varphi)$ in $\LM$ such that the following conditions are satisfied:

 (i) $(V,\alv)$ and $(W,\alw)$ are bimodules of $(\g,\al)$ respectively;